-- Model titles and Y variable names, called process values in Raman RunTime, should be changed in the final models to reflect the desired display names and OPC tags. - Include units, for example g/L or mM, in the process variable name.
-Model outputs within Raman RunTime do not automatically display units. - For OPC communication it is important use a consistent naming scheme because each time a Model Title or Assay name is changed, the OPC tags change accordingly (and need to be reconfigured for OPC communication). - Data Library can be used to ensure consistent Process Value naming.
-Contact Endress+Hauser at https://endress.com/contact for more information on Data Library. - Avoid using periods and commas in Model Titles and Assay names. - Special characters such as & and % work with some OPC configurations but should always be tested and removed from model or process value names as needed. - There can be multiple models per Process Value type.
-This allows for easy prediction comparisons during model development/validation phases, and the use of multiple Process Value models per batch, for example Gluc M1, Gluc M2 or VCD Day 1-6, VCD Day 7-14.
+- Include units, for example g/L or mM.
+Model outputs within Raman RunTime do not automatically display units. - Avoid using periods and commas in model titles and assay names. - Special characters such as "&" and "%" work with some OPC configurations but should always be tested and removed from model or process value names as needed. - There can be multiple models for each process value type.
+This allows for easy prediction comparisons during model development/validation phases, and the use of multiple process value models per batch, for example Gluc M1, Gluc M2 or VCD Day 1-6, VCD Day 7-14.